OUR TEAM

 He’s authored numerous scientific publications and media commentaries, including in The Hill, Task & Purpose, The American Prospect, Washington Monthly, Federal Practitioner, Guns & Ammo and California Firing Line on the prevention of firearm suicide and the looming decimation of the VA resulting from explosive outsourcing of veterans’ health care to the private sector.
 Dr. Lemle has been widely recognized for his contributions to veterans’ health care policy and firearm suicide prevention, including the American Psychological Association (APA) Division 18 Harold Hildreth Award (2011), Association of VA Psychologist Leaders (AVAPL) Antonette Zeiss Distinguished Career Award (2013), AVAPL Patrick DeLeon Advocacy Award (2016), the Disabled American Veterans’ Special Recognition Award for Veterans Health Care Advocacy (2020), and APA Award for Distinguished Contributions to Psychology in the Public Interest- Senior Career (2024).
 In 2017, the AVAPL Russell B. Lemle Leadership Award was established in his honor.
 He was a member of the Presidential PREVENTS task force and has testified to Congress on veterans’ mental health policy.

-He successfully fought for VA’s Veteran’s Crisis Line as well as improved access to VA care and benefits for PTSD and Gulf War illness.
-Paul served as a cavalry scout in the Army’s 1st Armored Division during the 1991 Gulf War ground invasion of Iraq and Kuwait.
+Paul's military service includes deployment as a cavalry scout in the Army’s 1st Armored Division during the 1991 Gulf War ground invasion of Iraq and Kuwait.
 He earned his undergraduate degree in political science at West Georgia College, and his master’s certificate in project management at George Washington University.

 ADVISORY BOARD